Rycieos/minecraft-console/README.md

 Sends a command to the server.
 This is designed to be used in automatic scripts.
 To use many commands or see their output, it would be better to use `see`.

 ### update
 Updates the version of Minecraft installed in the specified profile.
 It downloads the jar files from Mojang using their interface to figure out what is the latest version.
-Optionlly, a version can be specified after the profile to update to that specific version.
+Optionally, a version can be specified after the profile to update to that specific version.
 Will correctly handle running servers and also backup the server before updating.

 ### see
-Creates a setup of screen to help chat and commands to the server.
+Creates an interface to chat and send commands to the server.
 The server can be connected to directly with `screen -r profile-name`, but this can cause problems if there are automatic scripts running using the `say` or `command` commands to control the server, since they use same text buffer.
 Using the `see` command removes the problem, as well as adding helpful shortcuts to controlling the server.

 ### shell
 Used by the `see` command for its command line.
 It can be used by itself if wanted to make many commands in a row easier to use.